horneat/moodle_users/Readme.txt

 If we've passed them both, then, woohoo!

 Following command line options are added:
---file or -f to specify the CSV file.
+--file (or -f) to specify the CSV filename.
 -u for PostgreSQL username.
 -p for PostgreSQL password.
 -d for PostgreSQL database name.